rhysmeister/RDSOpsWithTerraformandMariaDB/README.md

 * *chapter09* - Creating a DBA Dashboard in AWS Cloudwatch.
 * *chapter10* - Creating a Blue/Green Deploment for Database Updates.
 * *chapter11* - Creating a Private DNS Zone for your MariaDB Installation.
-* *chapter12* - Migrating an RDS MariaDB Instance to a Self-Hosted Computer.
+* *chapter12* - Migrating an RDS MariaDB Instance to a Self-Hosted Server.